FFC12/HoloNextNativeSDK/Readme.md

 }
 ```

-`sceneRelationId` is a unique identifier of each model.
+`sceneRelationId` is an unique identifier of each model.
 These/this id(s) must be provided by HoloNextApi.Go to the [HoloNextApi](https://holonext.azurewebsites.net) website.

 ###### 2 - You can create fragment programmatically by creating ArConfig data.
----

 You must to add `implementation 'com.google.ar.sceneform.ux:sceneform-ux:1.15.0'` as dependency to App's build.gradle.Otherwise you will encounter an error.

 ```java